qr243vbi/nekobox/script/nekobox_template/ReadMe.md

  * chocolateyPackageParameters - Parameters to use with packaging, not the same as install arguments (which are passed directly to the native installer).
 Based on `--package-parameters`.
  * CHOCOLATEY_VERSION - The version of Choco you normally see.
 Use if you are 'lighting' things up based on choco version.
 Otherwise take a dependency on the specific version you need.
  * chocolateyForceX86 = If available and set to 'true', then user has requested 32bit version.
 Automatically handled in built in Choco functions.
- * OS_PLATFORM - Like Windows, macOS, Linux.
+ * OS_PLATFORM - Like Windows, Linux.
  * OS_VERSION - The version of OS, like 10.0 something something for Windows.
  * OS_NAME - The reported name of the OS.
  * USER_NAME = The user name